 Contestants will not be allowed to vote on their own entries (because it would give teams with more members an unfair advantage).

-General public voters will not score on 4 dimensions, but will instead simply vote up the entry.
-These votes will contribute exclusively to the entry's popularity and overall score.
+General public voters will not score on 3 dimensions, but will instead simply vote up the entry.
+These votes will contribute exclusively to the entry’s popularity score.

-Any member of the general public will be allowed to vote, but Facebook login will be required.
-You are encouraged to get as many people as possible to vote for your work, as these votes form the entrity of the popularity component of your team's score.
+Any member of the general public will be allowed to vote.
+You are encouraged to get as many people as possible to vote for your work, as these votes form the entirety of the popularity component of your team’s score.

-A team's score will be determined by combining the expert judge score and the contestant scores for each dimension along with the popularity component derived from each entry's public vote count.
+A team’s score will be determined by combining the contestant scores for each dimension along with the popularity component derived from each entry’s public vote count.

-The overall score will be the average of all 5 components (innovation, design, utility / fun, completeness and popularity).
+The overall score will be the average of all 3 components (innovation, design, utility / fun).
+Popularity is counted separately for the Popularity Prize.

 A team may only win one prize and will earn the highest prize (in the above rank order) for which it qualifies, opening its spot in the running for lower prizes to the next most qualified team.